Wise Solutions

 Wise Solutions, Inc. started by John McMillan and Brien Witkowski was an American company that made software tools for creating application installers.
 Their primary product, Wise was one of the most widely used installation packages for Windows.
-Their main competitor was InstallShield by Flexera Software.
+Their other competitors were InstallShield by Flexera Software and InstallAware.
 Wise Solutions was acquired and became a wholly owned subsidiary of Altiris, Inc. in December 2003.
 In April 2007, Altiris was acquired by Symantec Corporation.

 Wise Solutions was started as a shareware tool originally distributed via CompuServe.
 Over time the company grew to roughly 300 employees spread across the headquarters in Plymouth, Michigan and a European office in The Hague, Netherlands.
 After the 2003 acquisition by Altiris the European office was consolidated with an existing European Altiris office.
-The Plymouth Michigan office is now primarily a regional software development and support site for existing Wise branded products and some Altiris branded products.
+By 2013 when the Wise products were end-of-lifed the Plymouth Michigan office was then primarily a regional software development and support site for existing Wise branded products and some Altiris branded products.